 Don’t you just love it when London restaurants have great views?
 It makes for awesome pictures, it’s something pretty to look at while you eat and proves a good talking point between guests.
 If it's a yes from you, you will adore Bustronome, which not only gives epic views of London, it takes you on a sightseeing trip of the entire city during your meal.
 A truly unique experience, this bus-taurant is an incredibly fun and creative way to see the city, while eating some truly excellent food.

-High on the immersive dining scale, Bustronome is a double-decker bus kitted out as a fine-dining restaurant.
-You embark at Victoria Embankment and get whizzed around London to see all the major attractions such as London Eye, Tower of London and St Paul’s Cathedral.
+Right at the top of the immersive dining scale, Bustronome is a double-decker bus kitted out as a fine-dining restaurant.
+You embark at Victoria Embankment and get whizzed around London to see all the major attractions such as the London Eye, Tower of London and St Paul’s Cathedral.
 We particularly like the glass roof, which allows you to take in the sights in all their glory.

 Won’t the food go flying every time the bus makes a turn, you ask?
 Not at all.
 The bus is fitted with special suspension to make breaking and turning as smooth as possible for guests.
-Besides, plates rests on non-slip place mats and there’s a (surprisingly pretty) rack on the table for you to slide your glasses into.
+Besides, plates rest on non-slip placemats and there’s a (surprisingly pretty) rack on the table for you to slide your glasses into.